Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Threats to Validity

 Although this review followed a rigorous systematic literature review methodology, inevitable limitations remain.
 To ensure the objectivity of our conclusions, we analyze potential threats to validity from four dimensions of study selection, data extraction, external validity, and technical timeliness combined with model opacity.

-\paragraph{\textbf{Threats to Study Selection}} Selection bias constitutes the primary challenge.
-Despite employing a hybrid retrieval strategy covering five major databases and the snowballing method to maximize coverage, two limitations persist.
+\paragraph{\textbf{Threats to study selection}} Selection bias constitutes the primary challenge.
+Despite employing a hybrid retrieval method covering five major databases and the snowballing method to maximize coverage, two limitations persist.
 The screening criterion restricted to English-only publications may have omitted relevant work from non-English communities.
 Additionally, given the exponential growth of this field, the latest advancements after August 2025 could not be included in the analysis.
 Therefore, this review reflects the technological landscape prior to this timestamp.
-We mitigated this risk through a comprehensive, multi-pronged search strategy, which included querying five major academic databases, manually scanning top software engineering conferences and journals, and performing backward snowballing.
+We mitigated this risk through a comprehensive, multi-pronged search process, which included querying five major academic databases, manually scanning top software engineering conferences and journals, and performing backward snowballing.

-\paragraph{\textbf{Threats to Data Extraction and Synthesis}} Subjective bias may affect the accuracy of data extraction and classification.
-In particular, for defining blurred boundaries such as those between ``advanced prompt engineering'' and ``enhancement techniques,'' different researchers may hold diverging perceptions.
+\paragraph{\textbf{Threats to data extraction and synthesis}} Subjective bias may affect the accuracy of data extraction and classification.
 To mitigate this threat, we implemented a strict cross-validation protocol where each paper was independently coded by two authors, and discrepancies were resolved through group discussions to reach a consensus, thereby ensuring the consistency and reliability of the classification system.
-Nevertheless, the boundaries between categories (e.g., advanced prompt engineering versus enhancement techniques) can sometimes be fuzzy, and different researchers might classify a small subset of papers differently.
+Nevertheless, the boundaries between categories such as advanced prompt engineering and enhancement techniques can sometimes be fuzzy, and different researchers might classify a small subset of papers differently.

-\paragraph{\textbf{Threats to External Validity (Generalizability)}} The generalizability (external validity) of our conclusions is limited by the distribution characteristics of the existing literature.
+\paragraph{\textbf{Threats to external validity (generalizability)}} The generalizability (external validity) of our conclusions is limited by the distribution characteristics of the existing literature.
 Approximately 33\% of the literature consists of non-peer-reviewed arXiv preprints.
 While this ensures timeliness, it also introduces unverified preliminary results.
 Furthermore, existing research is highly concentrated on Java and Python languages, which limits the applicability of our conclusions to system-level languages like C++ and Rust or other dynamically typed languages.
 Therefore, conclusions regarding cross-language generalization capabilities should be viewed as provisional.